whitneyburton/portfolios/students/1608-back/daniel-olson/m1_portfolio.markdown

 Was a member of SAB and did my best to convey the best interests of my cohort.

-Actively volunteered to help setup rooms when there we special events.
+Actively volunteered to help setup rooms when there were special events.

 Reached out to students who needed help to reassert my learning and continue the helping and giving nature of the community here.